 When does it take place: This is an annual event.
 Visit the Red Earth website for specific dates, more information and to obtain a visitor’s guide.

 Arizona is home to 22 tribes, each with its own rich history, culture, language and land base.
 The Heard Museum works with American Indian tribes to reposition the Heard away from the traditional museum role as a professional observer of “the other”, and is dedicated to preserving the cultures and heritage of Native American Tribes in the Southwestern United States.

-Hours of operation: Monday to Saturday 9:30 AM to 5 PM; Sunday 11 AM to 5 PM
+Hours of operation: Tuesday to Sunday: 8 AM to 4 PM

 Seeing American Indian life through the lens of Native filmmakers is one of the best ways to understand the modern Native experience.
 Visit the American Indian Film Festival website for more information.

-The Navajo Nation is the largest Indian reservation in the United States, spanning 16 million acres throughout Arizona, New Mexico, and Utah, with over 250,000 residents.
+The Navajo Nation is the largest Indian reservation in the United States, spanning 27,000 square miles throughout Arizona, New Mexico, and Utah, with over 173,000 residents (as of the 2010 census).
 The annual Navajo Nation Fair takes place annually in September.
 Guests can observe powwows, tribal dances, and select ceremonies held for healing and religious, not entertainment, purposes.
 Guests will be asked to refrain from taking photographs or to quietly leave during certain parts of a ceremony.
 This weeklong celebration is an opportunity to learn about the Navajo people and culture.